a-nom-ali/inkscape-comfyui-extension/README.md

 5. Restart Inkscape: Restart Inkscape to load the new extension.

 ## Setup:
-1. Api version workflows are included - check to make sure you have all the right models by opening each in ComfyUI first.
+1. Api version workflows are included and embedded in code if none are selected as a fallback - check to ensure you have all the right models by opening each in ComfyUI first.
    * Or use your own after saving it to API format.
 2. The features are currently limited to:
      * A positive prompt